joao-frohlich/cpython/Doc/library/urllib.request.rst

    ignores white spaces in base64 encoded data URLs so the URL may be wrapped in whatever source file it comes from.
-But even though some browsers don't mind about a missing padding at the end of a base64 encoded data URL, this implementation will raise a :exc:`ValueError` in that case.
+But even though some browsers don't mind about a missing padding at the end of a base64 encoded data URL, this implementation will raise an :exc:`ValueError` in that case.

 .. _ftp-handler-objects: